scollinselliott/lakhesis/README.md

   strand agrees with consensus seriation.
 Concentration expresses how well seriated the strand is with respect to both row and column values.
-Tabs marked deviance report on the goodness-of-fit of row and column elements in the consensus seriation using deviance and a quadratic-logistic model.
-Higher $p$ values will indicate poorer fit.
+Tabs marked deviance report on the goodness-of-fit of row and column elements in the consensus seriation using deviance with a quadratic-logistic model.
+Higher $p$ values will indicate poorer fit for a particular row or column element.
 - **Modify** (Bottom right) Temporarily suppress row or column values from correspondence analysis, including recomputing the seriations from previously selected strands.
 Strands which have low agreement or